nhan-hcmut/Data_structures_and_algorithms/Week_6_Advanced_tree/AVL_tree/README_AVL_tree.md

 # rotateRight_rotateLeft

-In this question, you have to perform rotate nodes on AVL tree.
-Note that:
+In this question, you have to perform rotate nodes on AVL tree. **Note** that:

 - When adding a node which has the same value as parent node, add it in the right sub tree.

-Your task is to implement function: rotateRight, rotateLeft.
+Your task is to implement function: **rotateRight**, **rotateLeft**.
 You could define one or more functions to achieve this task.
 ```cpp
 #include <iostream>
 #include <cmath>